Gotchs/styleGAN/README.md

 ```

 By using *-d* argument, you will run a training under our default settings.
 If you would like to set you own hyperparameters, use argument *-h* for help, or read and modify source codes directly.

-### Style Transfer

-Pretrained models and two Jupyter Notebooks are provide for the fine-tuning process.
-You can just run the notebooks to see what will happen.